q-queue/Attempting-HCS12-Clock/readme.md

 Using a next task scheduling queue and periodic polling timers.

+In the [.release](.release) folders some example and release versions can be found.

 ## Disclaimers!

-- Never've been tested on hardware!
+- Passed some tests on hardware!

 - Buttons are a little iffy.
-Might need to set the polling rate once the timers function properly.
+Might need to set the different polling rate.

 - This Code is an example of what the Germans call `UNFUG`.